pboling/railsbling.com/content/posts/el-capitan-homebrew-ruby-qt5-java.md

 +++

-Post Upgrade to El Capitan, with Homebrew & Ruby
+I upgraded to El Capitan, with Homebrew & Ruby, and this is how I did it *flawlessly*.

 ... and Xcode and Java, etc.